 Hard boiled eggs have so many uses from appetizers, salads, snacks, or dying for Easter.
-This simple method makes perfect hard boiled eggs every time.
+This simple method shows how to boil eggs perfectly every time.

 There are a few things I learned in my home economics class in high school that I still remember: how to balance a checkbook, how to care for a baby made out of a five-pound flour sack, and how to make perfect hard boiled eggs.
 Come to think about it, that’s probably three more things than I remember from a lot of classes that I had in high school and things that I use routinely.
 Well, not the five-pound flour sack baby, but you get the drift.

-Many times I use the method I’ve shared preciously of preparing hard cooked eggs in the oven, but I still love cooking them the way that Mrs. Dickerson showed me in home economics – boiled.
-Over the years, I’ve slightly adjusted from her teachings as I’ve found how my family prefers our hard boiled eggs.
+Many times I use the method I’ve shared preciously of preparing hard cooked eggs in the oven or Instant Pot Hard Boiled Eggs but I still love cooking them the way that Mrs. Dickerson showed me in home economics – boiled.
+Over the years, I’ve slightly adjusted from her teachings as I’ve found how my family prefers them.

 I’ve found that hard boiled eggs are easier to peel if they have been aged for about 5-10 days in the refrigerator before boiling.
 It’s best to buy your eggs early and store them for making perfect hard boiled eggs that you won’t have difficulty peeling.
 Additionally, if you find that once you’ve boiled your eggs and they are difficult to peel, you can simply place the remaining boiled eggs into an airtight container and store them in the refrigerator for 3-5 days and then attempt peeling them again.